xll0328/TimeSieve/README.md

 -->

-If you find this document useful for your research, please consider citing the following repository, and our full paper and code will coming soon (2024.06):
+If you find this document useful for your research, please consider citing the following repository and paper:
 ```bibtex
 @misc{TimeSieve_repo,
   author       = "{Ninghui Feng and Songning Lai and Zhenxiao Yin and Fobao Zhou and Hang Zhao}",